DataWorksAI-com/MbtaWinter2026/readme.md

 ## 🎯 **What This Is**

-MBTA Agentcy demonstrates **hybrid protocol orchestration** by combining:
+MBTA winter 2026 demonstrates **hybrid protocol orchestration** by combining:
 - **Anthropic's MCP** (Model Context Protocol) for fast, single-tool queries
 - **NANDA/Google's A2A** (Agent-to-Agent) for complex multi-agent coordination
 - **Intelligent LLM routing** that achieves **25x performance improvement**